BJ’s Wholesale Club (NYSE:BJ) Announces Earnings Results

-BJ’s Wholesale Club (NYSE:BJ – Get Rating) released its earnings results on Thursday.
-The company reported $0.87 EPS for the quarter, topping analysts’ consensus estimates of $0.72 by $0.15, Briefing.com reports.
-The firm had revenue of $4.50 billion during the quarter, compared to analyst estimates of $4.24 billion.
+BJ’s Wholesale Club (NYSE:BJ – Get Rating) issued its earnings results on Thursday.
+The company reported $0.87 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.72 by $0.15, Briefing.com reports.
 BJ’s Wholesale Club had a net margin of 2.65% and a return on equity of 77.13%.
-The business’s quarterly revenue was up 16.2% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $0.72 EPS.
+The firm had revenue of $4.50 billion for the quarter, compared to the consensus estimate of $4.24 billion.
+During the same quarter in the prior year, the firm posted $0.72 earnings per share.
+The business’s revenue was up 16.2% on a year-over-year basis.
 BJ’s Wholesale Club updated its FY23 guidance to flat yr/yr EPS.

-A number of brokerages have recently weighed in on BJ.
-Deutsche Bank Aktiengesellschaft lifted their price target on shares of BJ’s Wholesale Club from $70.00 to $74.00 in a research report on Friday.
-Credit Suisse Group reduced their price target on shares of BJ’s Wholesale Club from $80.00 to $70.00 and set an “outperform” rating on the stock in a research report on Friday, March 4th.
-Finally, Citigroup lifted their price target on shares of BJ’s Wholesale Club from $58.00 to $63.00 and gave the stock a “neutral” rating in a research report on Friday.
-One analyst has rated the stock with a sell rating, eight have assigned a hold rating and ten have given a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus target price of $65.90.
+BJ has been the subject of a number of research analyst reports.
+Deutsche Bank Aktiengesellschaft lifted their target price on shares of BJ’s Wholesale Club from $70.00 to $74.00 in a research report on Friday.
+Credit Suisse Group dropped their target price on BJ’s Wholesale Club from $80.00 to $70.00 and set an “outperform” rating on the stock in a research report on Friday, March 4th.
+Finally, Citigroup boosted their target price on shares of BJ’s Wholesale Club from $58.00 to $63.00 and gave the company a “neutral” rating in a research report on Friday.
+One research analyst has rated the stock with a sell rating, eight have assigned a hold rating and ten have given a buy rating to the company.
+Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $65.90.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Advisors Asset Management Inc. boosted its holdings in BJ’s Wholesale Club by 12.2% in the 1st quarter.
-Advisors Asset Management Inc. now owns 2,731 shares of the company’s stock valued at $185,000 after purchasing an additional 298 shares during the period.
-MML Investors Services LLC lifted its holdings in shares of BJ’s Wholesale Club by 3.8% during the 4th quarter.
-MML Investors Services LLC now owns 9,708 shares of the company’s stock worth $650,000 after acquiring an additional 359 shares during the period.
-Comerica Bank lifted its holdings in shares of BJ’s Wholesale Club by 0.4% during the 4th quarter.
-Comerica Bank now owns 109,487 shares of the company’s stock worth $6,664,000 after acquiring an additional 401 shares during the period.
-NEXT Financial Group Inc bought a new stake in shares of BJ’s Wholesale Club during the 4th quarter worth approximately $27,000.
-Finally, Point72 Hong Kong Ltd bought a new stake in shares of BJ’s Wholesale Club during the 1st quarter worth approximately $50,000.
-Institutional investors and hedge funds own 99.98% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in BJ.
+Walleye Capital LLC purchased a new position in shares of BJ’s Wholesale Club in the 1st quarter valued at about $612,000.
+JustInvest LLC increased its holdings in BJ’s Wholesale Club by 33.5% in the fourth quarter.
+JustInvest LLC now owns 8,890 shares of the company’s stock valued at $595,000 after buying an additional 2,233 shares in the last quarter.
+HighTower Advisors LLC lifted its position in shares of BJ’s Wholesale Club by 44.3% during the 1st quarter.
+HighTower Advisors LLC now owns 7,180 shares of the company’s stock valued at $487,000 after acquiring an additional 2,203 shares during the period.
+Lombard Odier Asset Management USA Corp purchased a new stake in shares of BJ’s Wholesale Club during the 4th quarter worth approximately $277,000.
+Finally, Cambridge Investment Research Advisors Inc. acquired a new stake in shares of BJ’s Wholesale Club in the 1st quarter worth approximately $268,000.
+99.98% of the stock is currently owned by institutional investors.

 About BJ’s Wholesale Club (Get Rating)